 ISFPC held monthly meetings in Indianapolis, and had three annual conventions where poets and representatives from clubs throughout the state gathered.
-To keep up with the needs of the organization and members who had to travel long distances, they discontinued the monthly meetings and conducted only two annual meetings in the spring and fall.
-These are held in different locations of the state each year.
+To keep up with the needs of the organization and members who had to travel long distances, they discontinued the monthly meetings and conducted only two annual conferences in the Spring and Fall.
+These conferences are held in different locations of the state each year.

 Since its beginnings in 1941, the Federation has offered many opportunities for poets to share their works and to enter contests.
-In 1978, the annual Fall Rendezvous poetry contest began, and this continues with up to 25 sponsored contests yearly.
-These are open to poets in any country.
+In 1978, the organization's annual poetry contest began, and this continues with up to 25 sponsored contests yearly.
+These contests are open to poets in any country.
 Awards are announced and presented at our annual Fall Rendezvous conference.

 On April 11, 2016, the Indiana Bicentennial Commission endorsed the Federation’s “Indiana Bicentennial Poetry Event” as an official Indiana Bicentennial Legacy Project, beginning with the Spring Meet in May, 2016, and ending with the annual Fall Rendezvous in October, 2016.
 Federation members and affiliate clubs celebrated Indiana poets and poetry focused on Indiana history throughout the event.
 Through workshops, public events, poetry presentations, partnering with Riley Boyhood Home and Museum, and educational projects, the Federation’s legacy continued with the vision of its founders to “keep poetry alive” in Indiana.